 This muscle group makes up a good proportion of the leg and is among the largest muscles.
 They stabilize the body and are recruited for the movement of the knees and hips.

-Quads develop easily and quickly because they are the primary driving force in lower body workouts, ensuring maximum activation.
-Monster quads are usually seen in the top 10 bodybuilders of all time and are very well defined.
+Quads tend to develop rapidly as they play a central role in lower body exercises, ensuring optimal activation.
+Remarkably well-defined quads are often observed in the physiques of the top 10 bodybuilders of all time.
 They are certainly not the hardest muscle to grow.

 #4 Latissimus Dorsi Aka Lats